black-sliver/evermizer/README.txt

 3b Exe should ask you for settings and spit out success or error in a "dos" window, create a file starting with "Evermizer" in source ROM's directory and print out the complete filename.
-4. Checksum is wrong, but neither sd2snes nor (most) emulators seem to care
+4. Checksum is wrong, but neither FXPAK nor tested emulators seem to care
 5. You can skip the intro by pressing start (even without a prior save)
 6. You have to loot gourds/chests or kill Thraxx to get a weapon that can cut grass to get access to the Windwalker.